ni/niveristand-slsc-eds-custom-device/Docs/User Guide.md

-## Overview

-The SLSC Electronic Datasheet (EDS) Plugin Custom Device enables access to _properties_, _commands_, and _physical channels_ of any [SLSC](https://www.ni.com/en-us/shop/select/slsc-category) module within VeriStand.

-In the absence of a VeriStand custom device for a specific hardware module, this custom device can be used.

-## Usage
+## Using the SLSC EDS Plugin Custom Device

 ### Adding a Module